Bloomberg Businessweek: 1929–2008: Businessweek

 The Business Week was first published based in New York City in September 1929, weeks before the stock market crash.
 The magazine provided information and opinions on what was happening in the business world at the time.
 Early sections of the magazine included marketing, labor, finance, management and Washington Outlook, which made it one of the first publications to cover national political issues that directly impacted the business world.
 The name of the magazine was shortened to Business Week in 1934.

 Originally published as a resource for business managers, the magazine shifted its strategy in the 1970s and added consumers outside the business world.
 By 1975, the magazine was carrying more advertising pages annually than any other magazine in the United States.
-In 1976 and 1977, the magazine's name's form was changed from Business Week to BusinessWeek.

 Stephen B. Shepard served as editor-in-chief from 1984 until 2005, when he was chosen to be the founding dean of the CUNY Graduate School of Journalism.
 Under Shepard, Businessweeks readership grew to more than six million in the late 1980s.
 He was succeeded by Stephen J. Adler of The Wall Street Journal.

 Businessweek began publishing its annual rankings of United States business school MBA programs in 1988.
 In 2006, Businessweek started publishing annual rankings of undergraduate business programs in addition to its MBA program listing.